 Hopefully, this guide will help you keep basic conversations. ¡Buena suerte and (disfruta) enjoy your vacation!

-The Guide to Ordering Food in Mexican Spanish: If you’re traveling to Mexico or another Latin American, Spanish-speaking country then this guide will show you all the vocabulary and phrases you need to interact and order your meals at a restaurant.
+If you’re traveling to Mexico or another Latin American, Spanish-speaking country then this guide will show you all the vocabulary and phrases you need to interact and order your food at a restaurant.

 How to Ask for & Reserve a Hotel Room in Spanish: In this article you’ll find different questions and phrases that you and the hotel staff are likely to use when booking a hotel room.